 Here are some more suggestions from Marini and Everhart:

 1. Create an inviting outdoor area.

+A string of lights and a few potted plants can make for a fun, festive holiday space.
 Whether it’s in your own yard or on a shared back stoop, fresh air is good.
-Take potted plants from inside to a space outdoors to enhance a sitting area.
+Take potted plants, a little evergreen from inside to a space outdoors to enhance a sitting area.
 If you don’t have outdoor furniture, move a kitchen chair and end table outside for a couple days if rain isn’t in the forecast.